2022 Birding Cup Rules and Regulations

 - Electronic or recorded birdcalls may not be used to attract birds or entice them to vocalize during Birding Cup.
 Bird recordings may be used to help in the identification of birds and may be included among your gear, but you may only use the recordings as a reference.

 - Any bird tallied must be seen and/or heard and identity agreed upon by at least 3/4 of the team members (all members of a 3-person team, and both members of a Micro Cup team!).
-So, if you have five members on your Birding Boot team, at least four people have to hear and/or see the bird and agree on the identification.
+If you have five members on your team, at least four people must hear and/or see the bird and agree on the identification.
 It is not necessary for all team members to record the same individual bird.
-If three members of the team hear a Downy Woodpecker and a fourth person does not BUT manages to tally another Downy Woodpecker later in the day, then Downy Woodpecker has been recorded successfully.
+If three members of the team hear a Downy Woodpecker and a fourth person does not, BUT manages to tally another Downy Woodpecker later in the day, then Downy Woodpecker has been recorded successfully, as long as team members were adhering to rule IV.1. when it was identified.

-- Team members must remain physically distant for COVID safety, but only at distances that permit direct, unamplified voice contact at all times.
+- Team members are encouraged to remain physically distant for COVID-19 safety, but only at distances that permit direct, unamplified voice contact at all times.
 Voice contact is defined as shouting distance.

 - Please travel safely and use good judgment.
 All teams must comply with Pennsylvania highway, biking, and boating laws.
 Failure to do so will result in disqualification.